Resignations and Counter Offers

 If you want to move your career forward, tendering your resignation is often an unavoidable task.
 All bosses will have had to do the same thing themselves a number of times, and should be able to empathise with you if you handle the situation well.

 - Time you resignation to be considerate of the working patterns of your boss.
-First thing Monday morning is rarely a good time and to resign while on holiday does not give a professional impression
+First thing Monday morning is rarely a good time and to resign while on holiday or by post or email does not give a professional impression

-- Bring a carefully prepared resignation letter to the meeting to show your resignation is an intention not a whim
+- Bring a carefully prepared resignation letter to an arranged face to face or virtual meeting to show your resignation is an intention not a whim

 - Explain the reasons for leaving in positive terms and avoid personal criticism of current colleagues wherever reasonably possible